Key takeaways

 Gastrointestinal side effects are common when you start taking Ozempic, with nausea being the most common symptom, followed by diarrhea and vomiting.

-While Ozempic starts working soon after you start taking it, it takes about 4–5 weeks to achieve a steady level of Ozempic in your system.
-And because of this, it usually takes some time before you notice any reductions in your blood sugar levels or appetite and weight loss, says Pamela Tambini, MD, a physician double board-certified in internal medicine and addiction medicine.
+Ozempic starts working soon after you start taking it, but it takes about 4–5 weeks of regular use for the medication to reach a steady level in your system.
+As a result, it usually takes some time before any noticeable reductions in blood sugar levels, appetite, or weight loss, says Pamela Tambini, MD, a physician double board-certified in internal medicine and addiction medicine.

 “Several factors influence how quickly [Ozempic] works, including the dose, individual metabolism, diet, and lifestyle,” Dr. Tambini says.
 “A person’s baseline insulin resistance, activity level, and overall health also affect how fast they see changes.”

-Having said that, people can usually tell within the first one or two months if their body is responding to Ozempic, says Heather L. Hinshelwood, MD, chief of medicine at The Fraum Center for Restorative Health in Hilton Head, South Carolina.
-But it’s important to also make the recommended lifestyle changes (e.g. regular exercise, healthy diet) to see the effects of Ozempic.
+That said, people can usually tell within the first one or two months if their body is responding to Ozempic, says Heather L. Hinshelwood, MD, chief of medicine at The Fraum Center for Restorative Health in Hilton Head, South Carolina.
+Making the recommended lifestyle changes — such as regular exercise and eating a nutritious diet — can also help optimize results.

 How long does it take Ozempic to lower blood sugar?